kolonist/node-i18n-x/README.md

 `string` containing name of cookie to define localization<br>
 **Default**: `'lang'`

 This parameter will be automatically used by library to define current locale.
 Note that you need to load special Express middleware to work with cookies before using this library.

 ##### `sessionVarName`
 `string` containing name of session variable to define localization<br>
 **Default**: `'lang'`

 This parameter will be automatically used by library to define current locale.
-You probably need Express middleware to work with sessions to be loaded before yhis library.
+You probably need Express middleware to work with sessions to be loaded before this library.

 ##### `envVarName`
 `string` containing name of environment variable to define localization<br>